Revisiting model-independent constraints on spatial curvature and cosmic ladders calibration: updated and forecast analyses: Acknowledgements

 \section{Acknowledgements}

 We thank Oscar Straniero for the useful discussions that motivated us to carry out the forecast analysis presented in this work.
+The authors thank the anonymous referee for their insightful comments and suggestions.
 AF and MM acknowledge support from the INFN project “InDark”.
 AGV is funded by “la Caixa” Foundation (ID 100010434) and the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 847648, with fellowship code LCF/BQ/PI23/11970027.
-MM is also supported by the ASI/LiteBIRD grant n.
+We are supported by the ASI/LiteBIRD grant n.
 2020-9-HH.0 and by the Italian Research Center on High Performance Computing Big Data and Quantum Computing (ICSC), project funded by European Union - NextGenerationEU - and National Recovery and Resilience Plan (NRRP) - Mission 4 Component 2 within the activities of Spoke 3 (Astrophysics and Cosmos Observations).
 AF and AGV acknowledge the participation in the COST Action CA21136 “Addressing observational tensions in cosmology with systematics and fundamental physics” (CosmoVerse).
 AF is grateful to the Institute of Cosmos Sciences of the University of Barcelona for their hospitality during the writing of this manuscript.